dylanmtaylor/dylanmtaylor.github.io/index.md

 text: "My Personal Website and Blog"
 hero:
   tagline: Welcome, please feel free to have a look around.
-tagline: null
-footer: Developed by Dylan Taylor • This site is 100% open source. • CC BY-SA 4.0 License
 ---

 This website is a personal project that I manage as a hobby, built in order to learn and explore technology.
 Everything on dylanmtaylor.com is running on Linux virtual machines in the cloud.
 I deploy the site using [infrastructure as code](<https://gitlab.com/dylanmtaylor/terraform-dylanmtaylor-com>), and the content is periodically updated from the Git repository.
 All the files are served statically, and are dynamically generated  at commit time using [a CI/CD pipeline](<https://gitlab.com/dylanmtaylor/dylanmtaylor.gitlab.io/pipelines>).